 Connect your keyword with the appropriate action or actions to perform the task you want.

-As well as setting a fixed keyword, you can use Workflow variables to dynamically set a keyword for your workflow.
+As well as setting a fixed keyword, they can be set dynamically or in multiples for greater flexibility.

 Workflow Examples Using a Keyword Input